OCA/web/web_auto_refresh/readme.rst

 web auto refresh

-Standard odoo does not support auto refresh the inbox message, kanban and list view when underlying model data updated by others, even though there is auto refresh option in ir.actions.act_window, this only works for GUI client. for inbound message, orders, tickets etc auto refresh function will be very useful.
+Standard odoo does not support auto refresh the inbox message, kanban and list view when underlying model data updated by others, even though there is auto refresh option in ir.actions.act_window, this only works for old GUI client(version < 7.0). for inbound message, orders, tickets etc auto refresh function will be very useful.

 Usage